 How Can I Apply?

-All juniors with a minimum cumulative 3.0 GPA are eligible to apply for an internship.
 Internship applications are due prior to registering for courses: After submitting an application, candidates will be contacted via email for an interview.
 Once completed application package has been submitted and interview has taken place, students will get approval to register for the internship course.
-Application and all required documents are available on NHS website.
-You will need to prepare a resume to submit with your application.
-Help with preparing resume is provided by Mrs. Richards-Wright.
+You will need to prepare a resume and cover letter to submit with your application.
+Help with preparing resume is provided by Mrs. Hecht.

 Important Internship Forms